NFL playoffs bracket 2022: TV schedule, start times, teams in playoff picture, seeds, dates for every AFC & NFC game - NBC Sports

 After the 2021-22 NFL regular season came to a dramatic close, it’s time for the 2022 NFL Playoffs.
-The playoff picture is set with four teams remaining for a chance to win Super Bowl 2022: the Bengals, Chiefs, 49ers and Rams.
+The playoff picture is set with four teams remaining in the hunt to win Super Bowl 2022: the Bengals, Chiefs, 49ers and Rams.

 RELATED: NFL playoff schedule 2022: Dates, times, how to watch every postseason game